grape-fluid/asset-loader/README.md

 		debug: true
 ```

-When debug mode is one, Asseet Loader watch files for changes and deploy them automatically.
+When debug mode is one, Asset Loader watch files for changes and deploy them automatically.
 It also works if you add new files into your packages.

 ## Other